A Deep SETI Search for Technosignatures in the TRAPPIST-1 System with FAST: Results

 \section{Results}

-Our data processing pipeline was applied independently to the two orthogonal linear polarizations (XX and YY).
-The initial search with \texttt{turboSETI} yielded a total of 238,672 hits for the XX polarization and 236,590 for the YY polarization.
-After applying the Multi-Beam Coincidence Matching (MBCM) filter, these numbers were drastically reduced, leaving only 707 events for the XX polarization and 844 for the YY polarization for further vetting.
+Our data processing pipeline was applied to the Stokes I (total intensity) data.
+The initial search with \texttt{turboSETI} yielded a total of 35,398 hits.
+After applying the MBCM filter, these numbers were drastically reduced, leaving only 94 events for further vetting.

-The statistical distributions of these signals for both polarizations are presented in Figure~\ref{fig:stats_xx} and \ref{fig:stats_yy}.
-A key finding is the high degree of similarity between the XX and YY distributions.
-The general trends for frequency, drift rate, and S/N do not vary significantly between the two polarizations, which strongly indicates that the detected signals, overwhelmingly dominated by RFI, are not significantly polarized.

-As seen in Figure~\ref{fig:stats_xx}(a) and \ref{fig:stats_yy}(a), the hits are concentrated in known RFI bands.
-According to RFI environment tests at the FAST site, these are primarily from civil aviation and navigation satellites \citep{2021RAA....21...18W}.
+As seen in Figure~\ref{fig:stats_i}(a), some known RFI bands contain significant concentrations of hits, although many hits also occur outside these shaded bands.
+According to RFI environment tests at the FAST site, the shaded bands are primarily associated with civil aviation and navigation satellites \citep{2021RAA....21...18W}.
 While only a small fraction of hits fall within the civil aviation band (1030--1140~MHz), a considerable proportion are found within the various navigation satellite bands (e.g., 1176.45$\pm$1.023~MHz, 1227.6$\pm$10~MHz, etc.).
-The drift rate distributions (Figure~\ref{fig:stats_xx}(b) and \ref{fig:stats_yy}(b)) show a strong peak at 0~Hz\,s$^{-1}$, as expected from stationary, ground-based RFI sources.
-The slight bias towards negative drift rates is a known artifact resulting from the line-of-sight acceleration of non-geosynchronous satellites.
-Furthermore, the majority of events have low S/N ratios (Figure~\ref{fig:stats_xx}(c) and \ref{fig:stats_yy}(c)).
+The drift rate distributions (Figure~\ref{fig:stats_i}(b)) show a strong peak at 0~Hz\,s$^{-1}$, as expected from stationary, ground-based RFI sources.
+The slight bias towards negative drift rates is consistent with signals from non-geosynchronous satellites and other moving human-made sources.
+Furthermore, the majority of events have low S/N ratios (Figure~\ref{fig:stats_i}(c)).
 This is a common outcome of the MBCM method, where weak RFI signals may accidentally fall below the detection threshold in the reference beams while remaining above it in the on-target beam, thus passing the filter.